jcarenza67/Pizza-Parlor/README.md

   Code: const pizza = new Pizza(["Onions"]);
   Expected Output: 0.75

-  Test: "It should increase the price by $.75 if the user selects Peppers"
+  Test: "It should increase the price by $.50 if the user selects Peppers"
   Code: const pizza = new Pizza(["Peppers"]);
   Expected Output: 0.50

+  Test: "It should increase the price by $2 if the user selects Anchovies"
+  Code: const pizza = new Pizza(["Anchovies"]);
+  Expected Output: 2.00
   ```